zacharie-moughanim/ens-rennes-presentation/README.md

 ## Font

-The ENS Rennes graphic charter require using the `Univers` font, which you can download at https://font.download/font/univers.
+The ENS Rennes graphic charter require using the Univers font, which you can download at https://font.download/font/univers.

-If it is not installed, the font falls back on `New Computer Modern Sans`, and then `CMU Sans Serif`.
+If it is not installed, the font falls back on New Computer Modern Sans, and then CMU Sans Serif.

 You can still use the template if none of the above fonts are installed; but the theme will use an arbitrary installed font.